 - Since the ganache filling requires long chilling time, we’ll start with the filling.

-- To make the ganache filling, chop white chocolate into small pieces and place them in a heat-resistant bowl/or silicone cup like this.
+- To make the ganache filling, chop white chocolate into small pieces and place them in a heat-resistant bowl.

 - Heat heavy cream until nice and hot.
 (I microwave it for about 1 minute.)
 Pour the hot cream over white chocolate.
 Let stand for 2 minutes and the stir until chocolate is fully melted.

 - Using an immersion blender, blend the mixture until silky smooth, which means the mixture is emulsified.
 Cover with a plastic wrap, making sure it touches the surface of the ganache.
 Refrigerate for at least 5 hours, or overnight, to thicken and stabilize the ganache.
 After the chilling time, ganache should be nice and thick, and hold its shape when piped!

 - To make macarons shells, line 2 baking sheets with parchment paper.

 - Prepare dry ingredients.
 Sift together almond flour and powdered sugar twice.
 Set aside.